 How to Get a Free Car Seat in a Rental Car

-All the major rental companies offer child seats for rent at their locations.
-It's a great source of revenue for them, because they can rent a $60 child seat hundreds and hundreds of times for $10-$15 per day.
-It doesn't take a math whiz to figure out that this is a high margin item for them.
+All the major rental companies offer child seats.
+It's a great source of revenue, since they can rent a $60 child seat hundreds of times for $10-$15 per day.
+You don't need to be a math whiz to figure out that this is a huge money maker.

 The other strategy is to bring your car seat with you.
-While it can be a pain to lug it through the airport, you will save on the rental cost, plus you'll avoid potentially getting a dirty or worn seat that has seen better days.
+While it can be a pain to lug a car seat through an airport, you will ultimately save big bucks on your rental car.

-Paper maps are quickly becoming a thing of the past for many people.
-The convenience and efficiency of GPS-based navigation systems make them a compelling add-on when traveling in unfamiliar areas.
-The rental companies are more than happy to cater to their customer base by offering portable units for rental.
-Costs range from $9 to $15 per rental day.
+Paper maps have become a thing of the past for many people.
+The convenience and efficiency of GPS-based navigation systems make them a compelling add-on when traveling in unfamiliar areas, and rental companies are more than happy to cater to their customer base by offering portable units for rental for up to $15 per day.

-You can also sometimes negotiate at the counter for a discounted rate or to waive the fee entirely.
-Your chances of succeeding go up considerably if you're taking another add-on.
-For example, if you're planning on taking the additional insurance offered by the car rental company and you'd like GPS as well, see if they'll throw in the GPS for free or give you a discount if you take the insurance.
-Most rental agents work on commission, so they're often willing to sweeten the deal if you'll take one or more add-on items.
+Even if you absolutely need a car rental add-on, you can also sometimes negotiate at the counter for a discounted rate or to waive the fee entirely.
+Your chances of succeeding go up considerably if you're taking another add-on anyway.
+Before you agree to rental car insurance, ask if they'll throw in the GPS for free or give you a discount.
+Rental agents work on commission, so they're often willing to sweeten the deal if you'll take one or more add-on items.
 If you don't ask, you don't get.

-The key to getting a good deal when options are involved is to think about your rental strategically.
+The key to getting a good deal is to think strategically.
 Calculate the total cost with options when comparing rates across companies.
-If you save $20 on the base rental cost with Company A, but end up paying $50 in options where you could have gotten that option included with Company B, you've actually lost money.
+If you save $20 on the base rental cost with Company A, but end up paying $50 in options, you've actually lost money.
 You don't want to be penny wise and pound foolish.